redhead/diploma-thesis/Event Sourcing and CQRS design patterns.md

 #### Event processing

 With a complete event log, we can make projections of the data for the users.
 But we can also create other systems around the same event log.
-The systems can use some or all the events to do tasks like
+The systems can then use some or all the events to do tasks like

-- Monitoring (e.g. some events sent too often)
+- Monitoring (some events sent too often, or unexpected order of events)
 - Fraud detection
 - Data analysis
 - Data mining

-Basically, any task that is usually involved in event-based systems.

 #### New business requirements